Corrugated board die behavior rarely comes from the cut line alone. Flute structure, crushing and waste release are solved together.

 - Die balance helps press setup.

-- Check crease behavior on wide panels.
+- Crease behavior is checked on wide panels.

 - A sample run is useful before series production.